ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 based on a missing signature, as the signature could have been removed in transit.

-This specification provides the transaction claim "ak-spki" to effectively bind the content with the signature blocks that were generated by the Attesting Environment.
+This specification provides the transaction claim "ak-spki" to effectively bind the content with the signature blocks that were inserted by the Attesting Environment.
 When this claim is provided, it reports the SPKI of one of the attestation keys used by the Attesting Environment to produce the Evidence.
 This claim is repeated for each of the attestation keys used by the Attesting Environment.